canvasplus/extension/README.md

 <br><br>

 # 📚  About
-Canvas+ is a free chrome extension that improves the experience of students using Canvas, with support for the following toggleable features:
+Canvas+ is a free chrome and firefox extension that improves the experience of students using Canvas, with support for the following toggleable features:

 - Smart Scrolling
 - Search Bar